-When the project was initiated and pre-registered in 2017, we planned to report two-level model results, yet following the completion of the search and coding and recommendations received by open peer-review, we decided to adopt multivariate three-level models and moved the two-level model results to the Supplementary.
+When the project was initiated and preregistered in 2017, we planned to report two-level model results, yet following the completion of the search and coding and recommendations received by open peer review, we decided to adopt multivariate three-level models and moved the two-level model results to the Supplemental Material.
 We note that the results were very similar.

 We used the following strategy for aggregation.
-If one study with a sample reported two effect sizes of two different dependent variables, we collapsed those for the main effect analyses and then analyzed them as separate effect sizes for the separate DV meta-analyses.

-If one sample reported two effect sizes of the same dependent variable type (e.g., Jamison et al., 2020), we collapsed those into a single effect size.
+If one study with a sample reported two effect sizes of two different DVs, we collapsed those for the main-effect analyses and then analyzed them as separate effect sizes for the separate DV meta-analyses.
+If one sample reported two effect sizes of the same DV type (e.g., Jamison et al., 2020), we collapsed those into a single effect size.
 See provided code for more details.

-The results for analyses collapsing two effect sizes of two dependent variables within the sample as one effect size, or analyzing and treating two or more effect sizes from two or more scenarios within the sample as separate effect sizes, are to a large extent similar.
-We detail these and discuss the differences in the Supplementary (under "additional analyses").
+The results for analyses collapsing two effect sizes of two DVs within the sample as one effect size, or analyzing and treating two or more effect sizes from two or more scenarios within the sample as separate effect sizes, are to a large extent similar.
+We detail these and discuss the differences in the Supplemental Material (in "additional analyses").